 I kept the tree decorations neutral to work with our new blue and grey area rug.
 It’s so soft, and the colours (darker than shown in the photo) are perfect alongside our marble fireplace surround.

-For our mantel, I kept it very simple.
+For our mantel, I kept it very simple with neutral holiday decor.
 Aren’t those bottle brush trees adorable?

 I love how pretty this room looks in the evening.

-This weekend, I plan on finishing up my Christmas shopping and, hopefully, I’ll be able to tackle some more wrapping.
+This weekend, I plan on finishing up my shopping.
+Then, I’ll be able to tackle some more gift wrapping.
 As you can see, I’ve only just begun.

-Of course, I’ll be using the standard craft paper I usually do mixed in with some printed wrap.
+Of course, I’ll be using the standard kraft paper I usually do mixed in with some printed wrap.

-I like to finish everything off with pretty ribbon, greenery and tags like I did HERE.
+I like to finish everything off with pretty ribbon, greenery and tags.

 KITCHEN: Cabinets- Ikea | Nickel Pulls, Light Fixtures, Stools- Restoration Hardware | Boxwood Wreath- HomeSense | Marble & Wood Serving Board, Marble Salt Holder- Indigo | Soap, Tea Towel, Serving Board- HomeSense | Blue & White Ceramics, Silver Trays, Jadeite Bowl- Thrift Shop